-Sales and other dispositions of the shares of the Fund generally are taxable events.
-U.S. shareholders should consult their own tax advisor with reference to their individual circumstances to determine whether any particular transaction in the shares of the Fund is properly treated as a sale or exchange for federal income tax purposes, as the following discussion assumes, and the tax treatment of any gains or losses recognized in such transactions.
-The sale or other disposition of shares of the Fund will generally result in capital gain or loss to the shareholder equal to the difference between the amount realized and his adjusted tax basis in the shares sold or exchanged, and will be long-term capital gain or loss if the shares have been held for more than one year at the time of sale.
-Any loss upon the sale or exchange of shares held for six months or less will be treated as long-term capital loss to the extent of any capital gain dividends received (including amounts credited as an undistributed capital gain dividend) by such shareholder with respect to such shares.
-A loss realized on a sale or exchange of shares of the Fund generally will be disallowed if other substantially identical shares are acquired within a 61-day period beginning 30 days before and ending 30 days after the date that the shares are disposed.
-In such case, the basis of the shares acquired will be adjusted to reflect the disallowed loss.
-Present law taxes both long-term and short-term capital gain of corporations at the rates applicable to ordinary income of corporations.
-For non-corporate taxpayers, short-term capital gain will currently be taxed at the rate applicable to ordinary income, while long-term capital gain generally will be taxed at a maximum rate of 20%.
+Sales and other dispositions of Shares, such as exchanges, generally are taxable events.
+U.S. shareholders should consult their own tax advisers with reference to their individual circumstances to determine whether any particular transaction in the Shares is properly treated as a sale or exchange for U.S. federal income tax purposes, as the following discussion assumes, and the tax treatment of any gains or losses recognized in such transactions.
+The sale or other disposition of Shares will generally result in capital gain or loss to the shareholder equal to the difference between the amount realized and the shareholder's adjusted tax basis in the Shares sold or exchanged, and will be long-term capital gain or loss if the Shares have been held for more than one year at the time of sale.
+Any loss upon the sale or exchange of Shares held for six months or less will be treated as long-term capital loss to the extent of any Capital Gain Dividends received (including amounts credited as an undistributed Capital Gain Dividend) by such shareholder with respect to such Shares.
+A loss realized on a sale or exchange of Shares generally will be disallowed if other Shares are acquired within a 61-day period beginning 30 days before and ending 30 days after the date that the Shares are sold or exchanged.
+In such case, the tax basis of the Shares acquired will be adjusted to reflect the disallowed loss.
+Both long-term and short-term capital gain of U.S. corporations are taxed at the rates applicable to ordinary income of corporations.
+For non-corporate U.S. shareholders, short-term capital gain is currently taxed at the rate applicable to ordinary income, while long-term capital gain generally is taxed at a maximum rate of 20%.
 Capital losses are subject to certain limitations.

-Federal law requires that mutual fund companies report their shareholders' cost basis, gain/loss, and holding period to the Internal Revenue Service on the Fund's shareholders' Consolidated Form 1099s when "covered" securities are sold.
-Covered securities are any regulated investment company and/or dividend reinvestment plan shares acquired on or after January 1, 2012.

-The Fund selected the Average Cost method as its standing (default) tax lot identification method for all shareholders.
-A tax lot identification method is the way the Fund will determine which specific shares are deemed to be sold when there are multiple purchases on different dates at differing net asset values, and the entire position is not sold at one time.
-The Fund's standing tax lot identification method is the method covered shares will be reported on your Consolidated Form 1099 if you do not select a specific tax lot identification method.
-You may choose a method different than the Fund's standing method and will be able to do so at the time of your purchase or upon the sale of covered shares.
-Please refer to the appropriate Internal Revenue Service regulations or consult your tax advisor with regard to your personal circumstances.
+The Fund is required to report its shareholders' cost basis, gain/loss, and holding period for Shares to the IRS on the Fund's shareholders' Consolidated Form 1099s.
+The Fund has chosen average cost as its standing (default) tax lot identification method for all shareholders.
+A tax lot identification method is the way the Fund will determine which specific Shares are deemed to be sold when there are multiple purchases on different dates at differing prices, and the entire position is not sold at one time.
+The Fund's standing tax lot identification method Shares will be reported on a U.S. shareholder's Consolidated Form 1099 if the U.S. shareholder does not select a different tax lot identification method.
+U.S. shareholders may choose a method different than the Fund's standing method and will be able to do so at the time of purchase or upon the sale of Shares.
+The Fund and its service providers do not provide tax advice.
+U.S. shareholders should consult independent sources, which may include a tax professional, with respect to choosing a tax lot identification method.